mattrips/scratchPad/Protocol Conformance.md

 Most powerfully, a protocol may serve as the basis for an existential type bearing the same type name as the protocol, with the interface of the existential type being defined by the protocol.

 ## 1 Protocol Conformance
-With respect to a type declared to conform to a protocol, a protocol conformance specifies, for each protocol requirement of the protocol, which property, method, initializer, subscript or typealias will be used to implement the protocol requirement when invoked on the type.
+With respect to the de type declared to conform to a protocol, a set of implementations--*protocol witnesses*--is specified, one for each for each protocol requirement of the protocol.
 Understanding protocol conformance is key to obtaining predictable polymorphic behavior.
 This guide explains the semantics of how Swift determines a protocol conformance.

 ### 1.1 Declaration of Protocol Conformance